 Audiences returned ecstatic ovations annually for performances by major international companies such as Alvin Ailey American Dance Theater and Grupo Corpo; high profile commissions by Peggy Baker (fractured black) and Rob Binet (Children of Chaos); emerging dancemakers Sandra Laronde and Jera Wolfe (Adizokan), Natasha Bakht (786), Alysa Pires (MAMBO); and unexpected treasures by Wang Ramirez (AP15), Crystal Pite (A Picture of You Falling), Ukrainian Shumka Dancers (Classic Hopak), Charles Moulton (72-Person Ball Passing), Michelle Dorrance (SOUNDspace), Ohad Naharin (Minus 16, Atlanta Ballet), and Compagnie Hervé KOUBI (What the Day Owes to the Night).
 In just five years, FFDN had restored Toronto’s place on the international dance scene.

 Buoyed by the 5th anniversary celebrations and ambitiously working toward future expansion, we were all shocked by the force with which the COVID pandemic slammed the door on our plans.
 But perhaps it is no coincidence that 2020’s word of the year, “pivot”, is also a dance term.
 The dance community, including FFDN, stepped into digital creation and offered hope and inspiration, at a time when it was needed most.
-The FFDN 2020 digital festival, The Flip Side, positioned itself as the cool alternative to a #1 hit, delivering a more personal view of the artform through new, original content and, in particular, highlighting Toronto-based artists.
+The FFDN 2020 digital festival, The Flip Side, positioned itself as the cool alternative to a #1 hit, delivering a more personal view of the art form through new, original content and, in particular, highlighting Toronto-based artists.
 FFDN paid over 80 artists for their work at a time when most performance gigs were lost.
-We commissioned 6 new pieces for livestream; entered the world of podcasts with Mambo; created original content such as in[verse], poetry readings by internationally renowned dancers with music by Canadian cellist Arlen Hlusko, and A Gathering, a new film by dance artist/filmmaker Bobbi Jene Smith with dance students from The Creative School.
+We commissioned 6 new pieces for livestream; entered the world of podcasts with Mambo; created original content such as in[verse], poetry readings by internationally renowned dancers with music by Canadian cellist Arlen Hlusko, and A Gathering, a new film by dance artist/filmmaker Bobbi Jene Smith with dance students from TMU’s Creative School.
 FFDN also proactively expanded partnerships with our colleague organizations to share resources and expertise.

 By 2021, the adventure and experimentation necessitated by the pandemic’s early days laid the foundation for FFDN’s expanding reach.
 FFDN harnessed new possibilities for digital content in June 2021 with the film release of TESSEL, a national initiative conceptualized by Dora-nominated choreographer and dancemaker Esie Mensah that features the stories of 14 pioneering Black artists from across Canada and explores the complexities of diverse movement and voice as a form of resilience.
 As lead commissioners and co-executive producers, FFDN brought together Harbourfront Centre and an unprecedented 19 national co-presenters to support Esie’s curation and creation, giving the film a cross-Canada digital audience.

-The new hybrid vision - digital and in-person - began to emerge by fall 2021.
-The 7th FFDN festival featured five mainstage digital performances that established a cross-Canada and international following - viewers from 32 countries in 2021! - and returned to in-person programming by boldly launching an outdoor performance series, Heirloom, beyond the GTA.
+A new hybrid vision - digital and in-person - began to emerge by fall 2021.
+The 7th FFDN festival featured five mainstage digital performances that established a cross-Canada and international following - viewers from 32 countries in 2021!
+And returned to in-person programming by boldly launching an outdoor performance series, Heirloom, beyond the GTA.
 Acclaimed Canadian film director Barbara Wills Sweete expertly captured the essence of live performance for marquee livestreams.
 Vikram Dasgupta joined FFDN as Renette and David Berman Filmmaker-in-Residence and brought his exceptional cinematic eye to FFDN’s international 2021 Signature Program, shot on location in India, Cuba and the UK, as well as to our season-opening livestream of Côté Danse’s Dix.
 John and Claudine Bailey Artists-in-Residence Natasha Powell (Holla Jazz, Toronto) and Kimberley Cooper (Decidedly Jazz Danceworks, Calgary) collaborated on a public photo exhibition with augmented reality features that returned FFDN to Union Station and began developing new commissions for in-person performance in 2022.
 Season Two of Mambo went behind the scenes with festival artists.
-FFDN helped revitalize Toronto’s streets with free performances of Together Again, a Natasha Powell original developed through FFDN’s continuing partnership with The Creative School at Toronto Metropolitan University (formerly Ryerson University).
+FFDN helped revitalize Toronto’s streets with free performances of Together Again, a Natasha Powell original developed through FFDN’s continuing partnership with The Creative School at TMU).
 In all, FFDN created paid work in 2021 for 275 artists and behind the scenes arts workers.

 Our first festival was praised for its energy: “It felt like the audience’s collective enthusiasm and joy would blow the roof off the Sony Centre.”
 We have been twice named by the Globe and Mail as a cultural event of the year.
 And in 2021, a dance critic remarked, “As this festival inevitably always does, it gave us new perspectives and cracked open the world of dance a little more.”
 Existing to break boundaries and remove barriers, FFDN is proud to be Toronto’s premier professional international dance festival.